vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[6]slider-video/page.md

 ---
-description: This component is used to load and display a preview video over a slider.
+description: This component is used to load and display a preview video over the time slider.
 ---

 ## Usage